jensen/css-notes/README.md

 We can specify how we want an element to behave within the layout.
 The two primary settings for the `display` property are 'block' and 'inline'.
 There are a lot of other options too.
 To start just focus on understanding the difference between 'block' and 'inline'.

 - [Block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) can have a width and a height.
 Consecutive block-level elements will each break to their own line.
-The display property set to 'block' by default.
+The display property is set to 'block' by default.
 - [Inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements) cannot have their width and height set.
 Inline elements do not break to a new line, they will flow with the text around them.
 The display property is set to 'inline' by default.

 More on [MDN CSS Display](https://developer.mozilla.org/en-US/docs/Web/CSS/display).